 Ethnic differences, often thought of as racial differences, can be treated derogatorily with such terms as polak, wop, slant, spic and the like.
 Such terms can be very upsetting.
 When I taught in a junior high school many years ago I had a Puerto Rican colleague who formed a multi-ethnic club for students called SPanish , Indian and Colored.
 Parents found the acronym, SPIC, to be objectionable.
 They would not accept the teacher's explanation that he deliberately named the club SPIC in order to de-sensitize his students to the words being used as insults, inculcating, instead, pride of belonging.
 The parents thought such theoretical benefits to be unlikely, considering the insult potential that actually existed.

 Political Correctness is an attempt to suppress the derogatory use of certain words in the hope that prohibiting the expression of inciting words will quench the contempt that might underlie them.
 So it is that no one -- in a public school, at least -- can be referred to as crippled, or stupid, or even ignorant.
 They are (merely) challenged.
 But so long as social practices of contact and association -- and funding thereof -- remain unchanged, word play is empty incantation.

 The likely greatest influences on reducing some (while increasing other) kinds of social group conflict in the United States of America, I suspect, might well NOT have been policing, schooling, revivals, churches, or famous graduation speakers; but, rather MTV, new musical fads, sit-ins, and a general obstreperousness on the part of young people in challenging tradition, all this sound-bitten as sexndrugsnrocknroll.
 (Even so, the same kinds of debauchery their parents and grandparents indulged in can still be enjoyed but for a different content in a different manner.)

 It is important to note that conflict may produce benefits as well as costs.
 The important question, however, is, Who benefits from the conflict and who pays the costs?
-(These this may be followed up on here: The Functions of Conflict, )
+(This idea may be followed up on here: The Functions of Conflict, )